guilhermelinsc/guilhermelinsc/README.md

 - Cooking

-Former **competitive triathlete and runner**, planning to get back into it
+Former **competitive triathlete and runner**, planning to get back into it.

 ## 📫 Let's Connect!